mikegowen/react-starter/README.md

 **react** – This is the core React package.<br />
 **react-dom** – This package lets React connect to the DOM.

-We’ll install these are regular dependencies.
+We’ll install these as regular dependencies.

 ## Create your README